Kaldzkur/DiscordBaseBot/README.md

 By default a custom command/group also accepts optional arguments including `-d` (for command or group) `-r` (for group only). `-d` will help you delete your original command message if possible, `-r` will invoke a random subcommand in a command group, with all arguments propagated.
 Usage: `?name -[option] [args]...`.

-A command can be specified to have access permissions required, this can be set by `?cmd perm <lv>`.
+A command can be specified to have access permissions required, this can be set by `?cmd perm <name> <lv>`.
 Permission lv1 grants access to all members, lv2 grants access to mods and owners, lv3 grants access to admins and owners, lv4 grants access only to owners.

 If you are using the bot on multiple servers, you can also set the commands to be sever-specific or global by `?cmd glob` and `?cmd unglob`.
 The commands are server-specific by default.